foorpyxof/fpxlibc/README.md

 ---

 Includes a lil' main.cpp test program that you can build using 'make'.
+A debug-compatible version can be built with 'make debug'.

 Output file will be put in ./build/

 ## have fun uwu